Erhard Maertens: 1943 Investigation

 In February and March 1943, Admiral Dönitz met with Adolf Hitler four times to discuss the Battle of the Atlantic, and the point that the Allies probably know the location of U-boat groups as they were routing the convoys around the U-boat packs.
 It was strongly suspected that the Allies broke the cipher machine, and again, Maertens was asked to conduct another enquiry.
 He again assured Dönitz and exculpated the Enigma cipher machine security.
 Around the same time, documents were discovered in French Resistance agent stations, showing that the Allies were obtaining information from the resistance on departure times for U-boats and whether they were going north or south, enabling the foe.
 Maertens thought to estimate submarine movements with some accuracy.
 The discovery of centimetric radar, on a downed British bomber in Rotterdam, which operated on a wavelength of 9.7 cm, supported his assumptions.
 The radar assumed that British aeroplanes could detect the U-boat while surfaced without alerting the U-boat and could attack them by surprise.
 Indeed, the Royal Air Force had begun to do that in the Bay of Biscay, but not anywhere else.
 Dönitz accepted Maertens view that the Enigma Key M infrastructure was secure.
 Dönitz wrote in his war diary:

 With the exception of two of three doubtful cases, enemy information about the position of our U-boats appears to have been obtained mainly from extensive use of airborne radar, and the resultant plotting of these positions has enabled him [the enemy] to organize effective diversion of convoy traffic.

 In early May 1943, Maertens was fired by Dönitz for reasons that was beyond his fears about crypto-security and sent him to run the Kriegsmarine shipyard in Kiel.

 Stichwort procedure

 One reason for Maertens and the Kriegsmarine's very high confidence in the Enigma cipher machine was the incorporation of a secret procedure that they believed would thwart any possibility of cracking the code.
 This was the Stichwort permutation (Stichwort), a procedure the Kriegsmarine had introduced that completely altered the Naval Enigma cipher machine's inner and outer key settings that were given on the printed settings list.

+Retirement and death

+Vice Admiral Erhard Maertens retired on 28 February 1945 from the service and died in May 1945 in Berlin.